precice/precice.github.io/pages/docs/installation/installation-overview.md

 **Microsoft Windows**

 We are currently working on native builds of preCICE on Windows.
 Until then, you can [Ubuntu on Windows](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6) via the Windows subsystem for Linux (WSL).
-You can then follow all the instructions for Ubuntu.
+You can then follow all the instructions for Ubuntu, and all codes that work on Linux, also work under WSL.
+Coupling between a code running on Windows and a code running on Linux should be at least complicated.

 <details markdown="1"><summary>In case you want to use "Ubuntu on Windows", note the following: (click to reveal)</summary>
 - You first need to [enable WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Both WSL 1 and 2 are fine.
 Simplest option: in your system settings, find the menu `Turn Windows features on or off` and activate WSL there.